 Every three years Mount Nittany Health conducts a Community Health Needs Assessment (CHNA).

-As the trusted local healthcare leader, Mount Nittany Health is committed to understanding and addressing the most pressing health and wellness concerns for our community.
+As a trusted local healthcare leader, Mount Nittany Health is committed to understanding and addressing the most pressing health and wellness concerns for our community.
 Therefore, every three years Mount Nittany Health conducts a Community Health Needs Assessment (CHNA) and creates a corresponding implementation plan to address the health priorities identified by the CHNA.

-Building on this momentum, Mount Nittany Health has conducted the 2016 CHNA in partnership with Centre Foundation, Centre County United Way, and Centre County Partnership for Community Health, will conduct a 2016 CHNA.
-The 2016 CHNA will once again be used as a tool for informing strategy, funding and action plans for improving the health of our community.
-The 2016 CHNA will be complete by June 30, 2016, and a community action implementation plan will be presented later this fall.
+Mount Nittany Health has conducted the 2016 CHNA in partnership with Centre Foundation, Centre County United Way, and Centre County Partnership for Community Health.
+The 2016 CHNA will be used as a tool for informing strategy, funding, and action plans to improve the health and wellness of our community.

-Please check back here for periodic updates.
-In the meantime if you have questions on the current or next CHNA please contact Jeannine Lozier, community outreach coordinator, at email@example.com.
+In the meantime, if you have questions about the CHNA please contact Jeannine Lozier, community outreach coordinator, at email@example.com.